dutertetimes/dutertetimes.github.io/_posts/op_ed/opinion/2016-09-08-Is Duterte's 'Son of a whore' for Obama?.md

 > (there were about six million Moros.)
 > How many died?
 Six hundred!"

+{::options parse_block_html="true" /}
 <div class="aside_right">
-<p>"...
+"...
 But I have thought some more, since then, and I have read carefully the treaty of Paris [of 1898 that ended the Spanish-American War], and I have seen that we do not intend to free, but to subjugate the people of the Philippines.
-We have gone there to conquer, not to redeem.</p>
+We have gone there to conquer, not to redeem.
-<p>...
+{:.aside_italic}

+...
 And so I am an anti-imperialist.
-I am opposed to having the eagle put its talons on any other land."</p>
+I am opposed to having the eagle put its talons on any other land."
+{:.aside_italic}

-<p>— "<a href="http://fultonhistory.com/Newspaper%2014/New%20York%20NY%20Herald/New%20York%20NY%20Herald%201900/New%20York%20NY%20Herald%201900%20-%208960.pdf">Mark Twain Home, An Anti-Imperialist</a>" (PDF).
+--- "[Mark Twain Home, An Anti-Imperialist](http://fultonhistory.com/Newspaper%2014/New%20York%20NY%20Herald/New%20York%20NY%20Herald%201900/New%20York%20NY%20Herald%201900%20-%208960.pdf)" (PDF).
 New York Herald.
 October 16, 1900. p.
-4. Retrieved September 14, 2016.</p>
+4. Retrieved September 14, 2016.
+{:.aside_caption}
 </div>
+{::options parse_block_html="false" /}

 He referred to one painful past of the Moros and of the Filipino people as a whole, the Bud Dajo Massacre of 1906, during the Moro Rebellion against the United States military which lasted from from 1899 to 1913.
 Others have called it "The Battle of Bud Dajo" wherein, as said, 600 Moros were slaughtered in that dormant crater by American soldiers.